spdobest/KotlinWorld/README.md

     """.trimMargin()
 **Note** By default | is used as margin prefix, but you can choose another character and pass it as a parameter, like trimMargin(">").

-## Control Flow: if, when, for, while
+## Control Flow: if, spm.kotlin.world.when, for, while

 **If Expression**
 In Kotlin, if is an expression, i.e. it returns a value.
 Therefore there is no ternary operator (condition ? then : else), because ordinary if works fine in this role.